 Biographical or Historical Information

-Dr. Elisabeth Koffka, Lawrence professor of history and, later, professor of history emerita, specialized in European intellectual history of the eighteenth and nineteenth centuries and taught western civilization and Freshman Studies.
-The German native taught at Lawrence from 1961 to 1971 after making her way to Appleton under the auspices of a New York Foundation Visiting Professorship from the John Hay Whitney Foundation.
-She came after spending thirty years at Smith College in Northampton, Massachusetts.
+Dr. Elisabeth Ahlgrimm Koffka, Lawrence professor of history and later, professor of history emerita, specialized in European intellectual history of the eighteenth and nineteenth centuries.
+During her tenure at Lawrence University, from 1961-1971 she also and taught western civilization and Freshman Studies.
+The German native made her way to Appleton under the auspices of a New York Foundation Visiting Professorship from the John Hay Whitney Foundation.
+She came after teaching for thirty-two years (1929-1961) at Smith College in Northampton, Massachusetts.
 She and her husband, Dr. Kurt Koffka, came to America in 1928 after leaving the University of Giessen, Germany, where Koffka received her Ph.D.
 Both taught at Smith College.
 Mr. Koffka died in 1941.
 Elisabeth Koffka died on April 15, 1994, at the age of 97.
 [Adapted from memorial printed in Lawrence Today, fall 1994]

 Method of Acquisition

 Acquired prior to July 2005.
 The exact date, source, and method of acquisition are unknown.

 Minimally processed by Erin Dix, 2016.
 Fully processed by Macy Veto and Lina Rosenberg Foley, 2021.

 - German language -- Study and teaching (Higher)